gestalt-config/gestalt/README.md

 ## ConfigNodeService
 The ConfigNodeService is the central storage for the merged config node tree along with holding the original config nodes stored in a ConfigNodeContainer with the original source id.
 This is so when we reload a config source, we can link the source being reloaded with the config tree it produces.
-Gestalt uses the ConfigNodeService to save, merge, validate the config tree, navigate and find the node Gestalt is looking for.
+Gestalt uses the ConfigNodeService to save, merge, result the config tree, navigate and find the node Gestalt is looking for.

 ## Gestalt